wp-plugins/fancyboxify/readme.txt

 Stable tag: 1.1

 This simple plugin enables Fancybox on image links.
 It also groups all images within a single post by adding rel tags.
-It can be disabled per post (Instructions at plugin homepage).
+It can also be disabled per post.

 == Description ==
 [Fancybox](http://fancybox.net/) is a tool for displaying images, html content and multi-media